zener90818/onnxruntime/docs/Reduced_Operator_Kernel_build.md

 If the configuration file is created using ORT format models, the input/output types that individual operators require can be tracked if `--enable_type_reduction` is specified.
 This can be used to further reduce the build size if `--enable_reduced_operator_type_support` is specified when building ORT.

-ONNX format models do not include the necessary type information required so cannot be used with this option.
+ONNX format models are not guaranteed to include the required per-node type information, so cannot be used with this option.

 ## Configuration file format

 The basic format of the operator reduction configuration file is `<operator domain>;<opset for domain>;<op1>[,op2]...`

+e.g.
 ```
 #domain;opset;op1,op2...
 ai.onnx;12;Add,Cast,Concat,Squeeze